stimulsoft/Samples-Reports.WEB-for-ASP.NET-MVC/README.md

 * 12. Using the Viewer and Designer in One Project
 * 13. Edit Report in the DesignerFx
 * 14. Using Localizations in the DesignerFx
+* 15. Using Custom Save Dialog in the DesignerFx

 They are all combined in a Visual Studio solution (.sln-file).